bharath12b5/mvn-linux/Building-Chef-Server-Omnibus.md

     # or #
     bin/omnibus clean chef-server --purge
     ```
-    These will clean the build tree in the first case and purge the downloaded files in the second (causing it to redownload everything).
+    These will clean the build tree in the first case and purge the downloaded files in the second (causing it to download everything).
 Removing the git cache is a little more direct:
     ```shell
     rm -rf /var/cache/omnibus/cache/git_cache/
     ```
     Which will cause the build process to rebuild everything even if nothing has changed.
-9. **Optionally** Install and test the resulting RPM
+11. **Optionally** Install and test the resulting RPM

     First you will need to move the RPM to the destination machine - if you intend to install the RPM on the machine that also built it, please be aware that part of the build tree sits in the same location that it will install to and the results will be unpredictable
     ```shell